netdata/netdata/packaging/installer/README.md

 The `kickstart.sh` script passes all its parameters to `netdata-installer.sh`, so you can add more parameters to change the installation directory, enable/disable plugins, etc (check below).

 For automated installs, append a space + `--dont-wait` to the command line.
 You can also append `--dont-start-it` to prevent the installer from starting Netdata.
-If you facing problems with the standard install, you can also append `--stable-channel` to fetch and install the last known stable version
+You can also append `--stable-channel` to fetch and install only the official releases from GitHub, instead of the nightly builds.

 Example: